ZeaInc/zea-ux/docs/UndoRedoSystem.md

 import { UndoRedoManager } from '@zeainc/zea-ux';
 import { Signal } from '@zeainc/zea-engine';

-// Type of Change Class
+// Type of `Change` Class
 class FooChange {
   constructor() {
     this.name = 'FooChange'

-    // This signal is used by the UndoRedoManager this.updated = new Signal()
+    // Must...
+Used by the UndoRedoManager.
+    this.updated = new Signal()
   }

+  /**
+   * Custom method.
+   * Could be anything you want.
+   */
   setColor(_color) {
     this.colorList = document.getElementById('color-list')